royalapplications/docs/src/r2021/royalserver/components/secure-gateway/gateway-security-configuration.md

 **Only allow Royal TS/X as clients**

-This setting only allows Royal TS (for Windows) and Royal TSX (for OS X) as clients of the Secure Gateway.
+This setting only allows Royal TS (for Windows) and Royal TSX (for macOS) as clients of the Secure Gateway.

 > [!NOTE]
 > This settings helps strengthen the Royal Server configuration against SSH brute force attacks if you have Royal Server reachable from the Internet.